shawna-p/mysterious-messenger/docs/chatrooms.rst

     msg u "This is example dialogue in the cursive font." curly msg u "This is in the sans serif 1 font." sser1

 Note that you can only have one font at a time; including more than one will simply use the last font given.
-The default font is ``sser1``.
+The default font is ``sser1``, and dialogue will show up using ``sser1`` unless you give it a different font.

 Emphasis
 ^^^^^^^^